Making an answer key in Google Forms

 Most of these are self-explanatory and familiar to teachers.
 For long-form answers, an answer key won’t be of use since you’ll need to grade each response individually — in that case, you can review and grade answers one by one.

-To get started, go to Google Forms and create a new form.
-On that form, click on the Settings tab and turn on the Make this a quiz switch.
-Now you can create your answer key as you create your quiz.
+1. Click on the Settings tab in your new form.
+Toggle on the Make this a quiz switch.
+You can now create your answer key as you build your quiz.

-As you add questions, use the Answer Key button in the bottom left of the question box to write in or select the correct answer.
-Enter the number of points the question is worth in the top right.
+2. As you add questions, use the Answer Key option in the bottom left of the question box to enter the correct answer.
+Enter the number of points the question is worth in the top right of the question box.

 Pro Tip